The American Pit Corso is a mixed breed of dog that brings together the American Pit Bull Terrier and the Italian Cane Corso.

 You will find that it loves to play, and if you can make things quite rough and playing at pulling on toys, then they will be very happy.

-Also, you need to take them out for a walk on a daily basis and add some variation into your routes.
+Also, you need to take them out for a walk on a daily basis and add some variation to your routes.

 You should be aiming to walk them for an hour a day, but quite a brisk walk giving them enough time to check out the various scents that are around them.